India Economy

 Three major sectors contribute to the Indian economy and the GDP of the country.
 These are: (i) agriculture - which includes crops, milk, animal husbandry, fishing, forestry and some other activities. (ii) industry - which includes several manufacturing sub-sectors, and (iii) services - which includes retail, construction, software, communication, IT, banking, healthcare and other economic activities.

-Industry - Industry contributes about 26% of the GDP and 22% of the total workforce in India is associated with industry sector.
-There are many sub-sectors in industry which generate revenue for this sector such as petroleum, engineering, pharmaceuticals, mining, textile and many more.
+Industry - Industry contributes around 27–29% of India’s GDP, and a significant portion of the workforce is associated with the industrial sector.
+There are many sub-sectors in industry which generate revenue for this sector, such as petroleum, engineering, pharmaceuticals, mining, textile and many more.
 Read More...

-Services- The Indian service sectors account for about 60% of the total GDP.
+Services- The Indian services sector contributes nearly 55% of the country’s GDP.
 Information technology (IT), IT enabled services (ITeS) and e-commerce has led to the growth of this sector.
 The services sector has also attracted the highest amount of foreign equity with the government's foreign direct investment (FDI) policies.
 Read More...

 Challenges before Indian economy:

-• Population explosion: The rising population is eating into the success of India.
-According to 2011 census, the population of India has crossed one billion and is growing at a rate of 2.11% approximately.
+• Population explosion: India is currently the world’s most populous country.
+However, the population growth rate has slowed significantly and is now below 1% annually.
 Such a vast population puts lot of stress on economic infrastructure of the nation.
 Thus India has to control its burgeoning population.

 • Unemployment: The increasing population is pressing hard on economic resources as well as job opportunities.
 Indian government has started various schemes such as Jawahar Rozgar Yojna, and Self Employment Scheme for Educated Unemployed Youth (SEEUY).
 But these are proving to be a drop in an ocean.